siddhi-io/siddhi/docs/documentation/siddhi-quckstart-4.0.md

 This section demonstrates how to carry out **temporal window processing** with Siddhi.

-Upto this point, we have been carrying out the processing by having only the running sum value in-memory.
+Up to this point, we have been carrying out the processing by having only the running sum value in-memory.
-No events were stored during this processing.
+No events were stored during this process.

 [Window processing](https://wso2.github.io/siddhi/documentation/siddhi-4.0/#window)
 is a method that allows us to store some events in-memory for a given period so that we can perform operations